Key Takeaway

 Can I take Cerebrolysin with other medications?

 Cerebrolysin has no significant known drug interactions.
 It has been used alongside standard stroke medications, antihypertensives, and other common drugs in clinical trials without issues.
-However, always inform your physician of all medications you take.
+But always inform your physician of all medications you take.

 Do side effects get worse with longer use?